 Vocational Rehabilitation Counselor

-What is a vocational rehabilitation counselor?
+What is a vocational rehab counselor?

 Vocational rehab counselors help people with disabilities plan careers.
 They also help them find and keep satisfying jobs.
 They assess the person's: